-Students are required to demonstrate preclinical/laboratory competency by completing the preclinical proficiency evaluations and all exercises prior to demonstrating clinical competency on patients during the clinical (Externship) courses.
-This is accomplished by a student clinician practicing dental assisting skills and exercises on a student partner to demonstrate proficiency of knowledge and skills prior to treating patients during the clinical courses.
+Students are required to demonstrate preclinical/laboratory competency by completing the preclinical proficiency evaluations prior to demonstrating clinical competency on dental hygiene patients during the clinical courses.
+This is accomplished by a student clinician practicing dental hygiene skills on a student partner to demonstrate proficiency of knowledge and skills prior to treating patients during the clinical courses.

-All preclinical and laboratory competencies are performed under instructor supervision, and according to applicable laws, regulations, and safety standards.
-All clinical competencies are performed under the licensed dentist and according to applicable laws, regulations, and safety standards.
+All preclinical, laboratory, and clinical competencies are performed under instructor supervision, and according to applicable laws, regulations, and safety standards.